 In the beginning of 2017, I hired an amazing coach to help me determine what I truly wanted for both my business and for myself.
 I compensated her for her services with a comprehensive review of her branding, a new logo, and a website.
 That project eventually led to additional work for other professional coaches and consultants.

-As a result of those initial projects, I recently decided to market my design services to help out other certified coaches that could use a good web designer.
+Because of these opportunities, I recently decided to market my design services to help out other certified coaches that could use a good web designer.
 What I discovered after researching hundreds of existing websites was a fairly long list of common issues such as broken links, confusing interfaces and not being mobile friendly.
-Others issues however, were actually very unique to coaching websites and seemed to inadvertently diminish the value of their expertise.
+Others issues, however, were actually very unique to coaching websites and seemed to inadvertently diminish the value of their expertise.

 This list is based on weeks of discovering the most common mistakes within 100’s of coaching websites.
 Use it to refine your presentation, boost the value of your practice, and land more clients.